 The Most Dangerous Game is a genuine classic.
 Count Zaroff’s name might not stand up there alongside other names from the era such as Frankenstein, Dracula, Dr Jekyll, Larry Talbot and Griffin the chemist, but the 1924 Richard Connell short story that formed the basis of this film has fuelled an amazing number of film adaptations since.
 It was remade several times – as A Game of Death (1945) and Run for the Sun (1956) where, following World War II, Zaroff became a Nazi instead of a Russian aristocrat, and more recently The Most Dangerous Game (2017) and The Most Dangerous Game (2022), as well as exploitation ripoffs such as Bloodlust (1961) and The Woman Hunt (1973).

 There have been an amazing number of adaptations on tv in the likes of the Get Smart episode Island of the Darned (1966), the Logan’s Run episode Capture (1977), The Incredible Hulk episode The Snare (1978), The A-Team episode Pros and Cons (1983), the Xena: Warrior Princess episode Dangerous Prey (2001), the Relic Hunter episode Run Sydney Run (2001), the Supernatural episode The Benders (2006), the Criminal Minds episode Open Season (2007) and the Dollhouse episode The Target (2009).

-There have several unofficial science fiction translations such as Turkey Shoot (1983), where the concept was transferred into a totalitarian future prison setting; Slave Girls from Beyond Infinity (1987), which moved the story to an alien planet and the prey became bikini-clad bimbos; Predator (1987) and Star Hunter (1995) where Zaroff became an alien huntsman chasing human game; action movies such as Avenging Force (1986), Deadly Prey (1988), Death Ring (1993), The Eliminator (2004), or Hard Target (1993) and Surviving the Game (1994) and Happy Hunting (2017) where derelicts and the socially down-and-out are hunted by a rich elite; The Condemned (2007) and Turkey Shoot (2014), which turned the hunt into a reality tv show; and Darkweb (2016) where it was about selling snuff videos on the darknet; even The Hunt (2020) that has liberals hunting conservatives.
+There have several unofficial science fiction translations such as Turkey Shoot (1983), where the concept was transferred into a totalitarian future prison setting; Slave Girls from Beyond Infinity (1987), which moved the story to an alien planet and the prey became bikini-clad bimbos; Predator (1987) and Star Hunter (1995) where Zaroff became an alien huntsman chasing human game; action movies such as Avenging Force (1986), Deadly Prey (1988), Death Ring (1993), The Eliminator (2004), or Hard Target (1993), Surviving the Game (1994) and Happy Hunting (2017) where derelicts and the socially down-and-out are hunted by a rich elite; The Condemned (2007) and Turkey Shoot (2014), which turned the hunt into a reality tv show; Darkweb (2016) where it was about selling snuff videos on the darknet; even The Hunt (2020) that has liberals hunting conservatives.